signus/sigma-cicd-template/README.md

 - [x] Create Makefile step for initializing repository with specific CI/CD configuration (e.g. `make cicd concourse`)
 - [ ] Add configuration for pipelines in ArgoCD
 - [x] Add configuration for pipelines in ConcourseCI
+- [ ] Add configuration for pipelines in Drone
 - [ ] Add configuration for pipelines in EarthlyCI
 - [x] Add configuration for pipelines in GitHub Actions
 - [ ] Add configuration for pipelines in Jenkins